Georgia Uncontested Divorce Attorneys

 Coleman Legal Group, LLC

 A Georgia Uncontested Divorce is possible when both the husband and wife agree on how to divide their assets and debts as a necessary part of the case.
 Also, if the parties have minor children, there must be an uncontested divorce agreement on how to share the custody and support of any children.
 Finally, the issue of alimony must be agreed upon; where in most uncontested divorce cases alimony is not an issue for the parties – it still must be mentioned in the divorce settlement agreement which will be signed by both parties.
 Once the spouses have reached an agreement, they can finalize their divorce paperwork and be issued a divorce from the court, in most cases without even having to go to a court hearing.
 If there is a court hearing, they will frequently be very brief, often times using Zoom or another video service, by phone, or in person.

-The Georgia Uncontested Divorce Process Usually Involves the Following Steps (brief summary) in this order.
+The Georgia Uncontested Divorce Process Usually Involves the Following Steps in this Order.

 - One or both of the parties have to have been a resident of Georgia for six (6) months or more.
 This is a necessary requirement.
 See O.C.G.A. § 19-5-2

-- The parties discuss and agree to divorce.
+- The parties discuss and agree to a divorce.

 - One or both of the parties meet with an attorney or attorneys and tell the attorney what they want in the divorce agreement.